 The class is open to alpine touring (AT or "randonee") skiers, and splitboarders 18 years and older.
 The class size will be 12-16 students.
 When we begin touring, each tour group will consist of 3-6 students and two instructors all using the same mode of travel.
 For this reason, if we do not receive at least 3 splitboard applications, as occasionally happens, we will not accept splitboarders into the class.

-Most of our instructors are volunteers who are members of the WAC.
-We bring in professionals to lecture on avalanche safety, meteorology, and tour planning.
+Most of our instructors are volunteers who are experienced backcountry travelers and members of the WAC.
+We also bring in industry professionals to lecture on avalanche safety, meteorology, and tour planning.

 Skiers & snowboarders should be at least able to descend black runs confidently in most conditions.
 Field trip weekends will be in the backcountry of the Cascades, where challenging snow conditions, trees, and other obstacles can present serious challenges.
 Those who are comfortable in challenging conditions will find this class more enjoyable, but we will do our best to accommodate various abilities.